florencemezino/i-am-florence/README.md

 ## Feedback

-If you have any feedback, please reach out to the developper of the this project Florence Mezino at florence.mezino@outlook.com
+If you have any feedback, please reach out to the developper of the this project Florence Mezino at florence.mezino@outlook.com respon